elsensoy/model_error_uq_plasma/README.md

 ```
 **2. Execute the Analysis:**

-Use the PDM script command defined in pyproject.toml (we'll assume it's named main):
+Use the PDM script command defined in pyproject.toml (see the manually added entry `main = "python run.py"`  in the toml file) This allows define the console script entry points within the package.
+Now, we can easily run:

 ```
     pdm run main my_project.yaml